nickbrandt/GitLab/doc/ci/environments/protected_environments.md

 - Update existing protected environments at any time by changing the access in the **Allowed to Deploy** dropdown menu.
 - Unprotect a protected environment by clicking the **Unprotect** button for that environment.

+Note that once an environment is unprotected, all access entries are deleted and would need to be re-entered should the environment be re-protected.

 For more information, see [Deployment safety](deployment_safety.md).